isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-eggs/index.md

 ##  Do Bed Bug Eggs Survive after Spraying

-A [study by K. R. Hinson et al. ](https: //academic. oup. com/jee/article-abstract/109/6/2495/2422101) shows that survival of bed bug eggs ( *Cimex lectularius* L) or first-instar nymphs sprayed directly highly depends on [bed bug spray used](https: //pestpolicy. com/best-bed-bug-spray/), life stage, and strain.
-Notably, the study examined the insecticides' efficacy [against first-instar nymphs and bed bug](https: //pestpolicy.
+A [study by K. R. Hinson et al. ](https://academic.oup. com/jee/article-abstract/109/6/2495/2422101) shows that survival of bed bug eggs ( *Cimex lectularius* L) or first-instar nymphs sprayed directly highly depends on [bed bug spray used](https://pestpolicy.com/best-bed-bug-spray/), life stage, and strain.
+Notably, the study examined the insecticides' efficacy [against first-instar nymphs and bed bug](https://pestpolicy.com/best-bed-bug-traps/) eggs.

-com/best-bed-bug-traps/) eggs.

 The motivation for the research was because bed bug eggs tend to be highly resistant.
-The outcomes were that Temprid SC (imidacloprid, beta-cyfluthrin) produced the best [results as first-instar nymphs and bed bug](https: //pestpolicy. com/can-bed-bugs-survive-in-water/) eggs n- it prevented the hatching of the eggs - giving only a 13% hatch rate.
+The outcomes were that Temprid SC (imidacloprid, beta-cyfluthrin) produced the best [results as first-instar nymphs and bed bug](https://pestpolicy.com/can-bed-bugs-survive-in-water/) eggs n- it prevented the hatching of the eggs - giving only a 13% hatch rate.

 ##  **Metabolic Activity and Water Loss in Bed Bug Eggs**

 Water loss among different strains of bed bug eggs was not significant.
 But chorion water loss was significantly other between the field-collected bed bug eggs to your Harlan laboratory strain - Does Salt Kill Bed Bugs?
 However, the bed bug eggs' metabolic rate among Harlan strain rose with temperatures ranging from 15 - 35?
 C. But this would decrease when the weather hits 39?
-C - [as seen in this study](https: //onlinelibrary. wiley.
+C - [as seen in this study](https://onlinelibrary.wiley.

 com/doi/abs/10.
 1111/phen.
 12204).

 ##  How to Kill Bed Bug Eggs?

 Therefore, compared to the Epic Center, the Harlan strain of bed bug eggs showed a slight metabolic rate of 0.
 17? plus or minus 0.
 06? mL? g 1 h 1.
 However, the Epic Center has a metabolic rate of 0.
 13? plus or minus 0.
 02? mL? g 1 h 1.